APM-Reports/nashville-discipline/README.md

     * clean_race_ethnicity - officer race/ethnicity.
 Multiracial wasn't used as a designation until 2018 in the staff roster so all officers who identified as multiracial after 2018 were assigned multiracial for discipline prior to 2018.

 * `2010-2020.xlsx`
   * this is a spreadsheet of the discipline brought against every officer from 2010 to 2020.
 It includes the allegation, the date of the final disposition, and the outcome of the investigation into the alleged misconduct.
+It is one row per allegation.

-* `staff_roster_up_to_date`
+* `staff_roster_up_to_date.xlsx`
   * this is a staff roster containing standardized names for officers at the department, their start date, and their demographic information.
+Each tab in the spreadsheet is one year, and each row in each tab is one officer.

 #### Data not used
 * `Report 6-14-21 Data Request.xls`